scalecube/slate/source/index.html.md

 Scalecube is a toolkit for creating [microservices](#bootstrap) based systems.

-Scalecube also provides the follow modules:
+as part of the solution, Scalecube provides the follow modules:

 * [Router](#router)
 * [Discovery](#discovery)